 I couldn’t find any of the novels I was looking for in the bookstores of Calgary, Banff or Canmore but I kept seeing this one which proved to be very much my kind of thing.
 Set in Montreal, New York City and elsewhere in Canada and the US, it tracks the strained bonds between half-sisters Lark and Robin, daughters of a French-Canadian ‘disinterested single mother’ who have different American fathers.
 Whilst many of the themes are universal – it’s very insightful on difficult mother-daughter relationships and motherhood itself – there is nothing generic about the characters or their unconventional lives and it’s all the better for not gushing with emotion.
 I loved the writing for its elegance and restraint.

-The Change Room shares territory with both my debut and most recent novel, including the perspective of women over 40 and female bisexuality.
+The Change Room shares territory with both my debut and forthcoming novels, including the perspective of women over 40 and female bisexuality.
 It was difficult to get hold of as it wasn’t released in the UK or US and in fairness, by the time it arrived my fevered anticipation and expectations would have been hard for any book to satisfy.
 It was a compelling read and respect to the author for putting female desire and a number of thorny matters of sexual politics centre stage.
 Overall I struggled to empathise with Eliza, the married mother who embarks on an intense affair with a younger woman she meets at the swimming pool – many of her first-world problems were of her own making and a little self-awareness wouldn’t have gone amiss.
 I could completely relate to the attraction between the women but to my disappointment, nothing quite matched the erotic charge leading up to their first and most risky sexual encounter.
 The love scenes which followed were so lengthy and explicit that it left no space for the reader’s imagination, or at least not mine – some have found it incredibly sexy.
 Either way, it’s a novel I’d love to discuss with other women.

 This was a really stimulating, enjoyable month that’s left me keen to read more Canadian fiction.
 I’d love to hear about any you’ve read and if any of the above tempt you.